dgaydukov/cert-spring5/files/spring5.md

 PersistenceUnit injects an EntityManagerFactory, and PersistenceContext injects an EntityManager.
 It's generally better to use PersistenceContext unless you really need to manage the EntityManager lifecycle manually.
 Although you can use `EntityManager` to manually create queries, it's better to use spring data repository pattern, that wrap entity manager inside and provide many default queries out of the box.
 There are 2 interfaces `CrudRepository` & `JpaRepository` from which you can extend your repository interface (spring will create class automatically) and have many default queries already implemented.
+You can also add `@RepositoryDefinition` to your interface, and spring will create crud repository implementation for you (no need to extends other interfaces).
 To enable work with repository add this to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.spring.repository")`.
 But if you want some custom query (like fine user by first and last name) you just need to add abstract method `findByFirstNameAndLastName(String firstName, String lastName)` and it would work (spring automatically build query based on it's name).
 The valid names are: `read...By, get...By, find...By`